Biodynamic agriculture: Origin of a theory

 Biodynamics was the first modern organic agriculture.
 Its development began in 1924 with a series of eight lectures on agriculture given by philosopher Rudolf Steiner at Schloss Koberwitz in Silesia, Germany (now Kobierzyce in Poland).
 These lectures, the first known presentation of organic agriculture, were held in response to a request by farmers who noticed degraded soil conditions and a deterioration in the health and quality of crops and livestock resulting from the use of chemical fertilizers.
-The 111 attendees, less than half of whom were farmers, came from six countries, primarily Germany and Poland.
+The 111 attendees, fewer than half of whom were farmers, came from six countries, primarily Germany and Poland.
 The lectures were published in November 1924; the first English translation appeared in 1928 as The Agriculture Course.

 Steiner emphasized that the methods he proposed should be tested experimentally.
 For this purpose, Steiner established a research group, the "Agricultural Experimental Circle of Anthroposophical Farmers and Gardeners of the General Anthroposophical Society".
 Between 1924 and 1939, this research group attracted about 800 members from around the world, including Europe, the Americas and Australasia.
 Another group, the "Association for Research in Anthroposophical Agriculture" (Versuchsring anthroposophischer Landwirte), directed by the German agronomist Erhard Bartsch, was formed to test the effects of biodynamic methods on the life and health of soil, plants and animals; the group published a monthly journal, Demeter.
 Bartsch was also instrumental in developing a sales organisation for biodynamic products, Demeter, which still exists today.
 The Research Association was renamed the Imperial Association for Biodynamic Agriculture (Reichsverband für biologisch-dynamische Wirtschaftsweise) in 1933.
 It was dissolved by the National Socialist regime in 1941.
 In 1931 the association had 250 members in Germany, 109 in Switzerland, 104 in other European countries and 24 outside Europe.
 The oldest biodynamic farms are the Wurzerhof in Austria and Marienhöhe in Germany.

 In 1938, Ehrenfried Pfeiffer's text, Bio-Dynamic Farming and Gardening, was published in five languages – English, Dutch, Italian, French, and German; this became the standard work in the field for several decades.
+The following year Pfeiffer's book was published in Danish by Carl Vett.
 In July 1939, at the invitation of Walter James, 4th Baron Northbourne, Pfeiffer travelled to the UK and presented the Betteshanger Summer School and Conference on Biodynamic Farming at Northbourne's farm in Kent.
 The conference has been described as the 'missing link' between biodynamic agriculture and organic farming because, in the year after Betteshanger, Northbourne published his manifesto of organic farming, Look to the Land, in which he coined the term 'organic farming' and praised the methods of Rudolf Steiner.
 In the 1950s, Hans Mueller was encouraged by Steiner's work to create the organic-biological farming method in Switzerland; this later developed to become the largest certifier of organic products in Europe, Bioland.